cuhuuhoang/reddit-analyzer/README.md

 # Reddit Analyzer

 Reddit Analyzer is a tool that crawls Reddit data, performs sentiment analysis, and visualizes the sentiment scores on a web-based chart.
-It uses the PRAW library for crawling Reddit, the NLTK library for sentiment analysis using VADER (Valence Aware Dictionary and sEntiment Reasoner), and Flask for the web server.
+It uses the PRAW library for crawling Reddit, the NLTK library for sentiment analysis using VADER (Valence Aware Dictionary and sEntiment Reasoner), Spark for data aggregation and Flask for the web server.

 ## Demo